Konica Minolta and Print Panther Celebrate FSEA Award Wins

-Ramsey, NJ, Sept.
-14, 2021 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta), a leader in industrial and commercial printing and packaging solutions, is pleased to announce a project produced on its print production equipment by client and partner Print Panther in Ontario, Canada has been recognized by the Foil & Specialty Effects Association (FSEA) as part of its 28th Annual Gold Leaf Awards.
+MISSISSAUGA, Ontario, Sept.
+14, 2021 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta), a leader in industrial and commercial printing and packaging solutions, is pleased to announce a project produced on its print production equipment by client and partner Print Panther in Ontario, Canada has been recognized by the Foil & Specialty Effects Association (FSEA) as part of its 28th Annual Gold Leaf Awards.

 From direct mail to packaging, the future of print has changed for the better as a result of the pandemic.
 After more than a year of a basically touchless life, the embellishment print market has become more important than ever as consumers crave a tactile experience with their brands.
 As we emerge from a digitally saturated period of history, meaningful and impactful print will take a greater role in branding, keeping embellished print at the forefront for the unforeseeable future.